CarlaKeresztesi/java-game/README.md

 -   [x] create a class for Snap that extends CardGame.
 This class should use the methods defined above, as well as <br>
 some new ones, to enable the user to play the game "Snap" according to the following rules:
--   [ ] by pressing ENTER in the command line, the user takes their turn;
+-   [x] by pressing ENTER in the command line, the user takes their turn;
--   [ ] each turn, a new card is dealt from the deck;
+-   [x] each turn, a new card is dealt from the deck;
--   [ ] the game continues until two cards in a row have the same symbol, at which point the “player” wins and the game ends.
+-   [x] the game continues until two cards in a row have the same symbol, at which point the “player” wins if they type 'snap' and the game ends.
+If user doesn't type 'snap', game continues.
 -   [x] create constructor method for Snap class;
 -   [x] add scanner within constructor of Snap for user input;
 -   [x] call shuffleDeck() within constructor of Snap;
 -   [x] initialize previousCard to null at every start of the game;
+-   [x] call scanner to read userInput, ignoring case sensitivity.

 ### **Stage 4**